Moon Chung-in: Life

-Dr. Moon majored in Chinese philosophy at Yonsei University and went to the United States in 1978 to study international relations at the University of Maryland.
-He received his master and doctoral degrees there, and got his first teaching job at Williams College in 1984.
+Dr. Moon majored in philosophy at Yonsei University and went to the United States in 1978 to study international relations at the University of Maryland where he received his master's and doctor's degrees.
+He got his first teaching job at Williams College in 1984.
 He moved to the University of Kentucky, Lexington in 1985 and taught there until 1994.
 He returned to Yonsei University, his alma mater, in 1994, and taught there until his retirement in 2016.

 Moon was dean of the Graduate School of International Studies, Yonsei University.
 He has published over 60 books and 300 articles in edited volumes and scholarly journals.
 He also served as president of the Korea Peace Studies Association and Vice President of the International Studies Association (ISA) of North America.
 He was a recipient of the Public Policy Award (Woodrow Wilson International Center), the Lixian Scholarship (Beijing University), and the Pacific Leadership Fellowship (University of California, San Diego).